-Due to stereo-isomer influencing, the ligand H_2 bpb, which coordinates cobalt(II) in trans form through one pyridine nitrogen atom, exists in the chiral conformations A or B in solid state the complex, as shown in Figure 2.
-It is seen from Figure 1 that two H_2 bpb and two thiocyanates coordinate to Co(II) in trans form, respectively, to form the complex having reverse center of symmetry and reverse plane of symmetry.
-So the chiral ligand H_2 bpb coordinates to Co(II) to form a mononucleated enantiotopic complex.
+Due to stereo-isomer influencing, the ligand H_2 bpb that coordinates cobalt (II) in trans form through 1 pyridine nitrogen atom exists in the chiral conformations A or B in solid state the complex, as shown in Figure 2.
+It is seen from Figure 1 that 2 H_2 bpb and 2 thiocyanates coordinate to Co (II) in trans form, respectively, to form the complex having a reverse centre of symmetry and reverse plane of symmetry.
+So, the chiral ligand H_2 bpb coordinates to Co (II) to form a mononucleated enantiotopic complex.

-The pyridine nitrogens N(3) and methanol hydroxyls form strong intermolecular hydrogen bonds (O(3)-H(3E)···N(4) = 2.762(2) Å).
-The molecules of the complex are linked together through solvent-mediated hydrogen bonding of the kind $Co(\alpha)$ ···OH(Me)···N(Py) and form into 1D chain by slantly alternating bc plane (Figure 3).
-In 1D chains H2bpb ligands do not parallel each other, which has a natural helicity.
-The solvate molecules of methanol play an important linkage part in the selfassembly process.
+The pyridine nitrogens N(3) and methanol hydroxyls form strong intermolecular hydrogen bonds $(O(3)-H(3E) \cdots N$ (4) = 2.762(2) Å).
+The molecules of the complex are linked together through solvent-mediated hydrogen bonding of the kind Co(II) \cdots OH(Me) \cdots N(Py) and form into 1D chain by slantly alternating bc plane (Figure 4).
+In 1D chains H2bpb ligand do not parallel each other, which has a natural helicity.
+The solvate molecules of methanol play an important linkage part in the self-assembly process.
 Each ligand has four available NH and C=O groups available for intermolecular hydrogen bonding.
-Those 1D chains then self-assemble through intermolecular hydrogen bonds between carbonyl and amide groups (N(3)-H(3N)···O(1) = 2.8789(19) Å) of adjacent molecules (Figure 4).
-Thus, in irregular direction an intricate three-dimensional network comes into being,^[17] as shown in Figure 5.
+Those 1D chians then self-assemble through intermolecular hydrogen bonds between carbonyl and amide groups (N(3)-H(3 N) \cdots O(1) = 2.8789(19) Å) of adjacent molecules (Figure 3).
+Thus, in irregular direction a